 There’s nothing like making a great first impression.
 When you walk into a new job on the first day, you want your coworkers—and most importantly, your boss—to know just how friendly and enthusiastic you are.

 You probably already showed off these qualities during your interviews and when you accepted the job, but you can also communicate these sentiments in an email to your new boss right before you start the job.

 You’re probably writing goodbye emails to your previous coworkers, planning your first-day outfit, researching your commute, and doing all the night-before things on this checklist, so add this quick email to your to-dos as you transition from one job to another.

-Way before you get to the prepping-for-your-first-day-of-work stage of laying out your outfit, planning your commute, and doing all the night-before things on this checklist, you might want to take a few minutes to send a simple email to your future boss.
-It’ll ensure you’re prepared and get you started making that great impression as a proactive go-getter before you even walk through the door.
+Taking a few minutes to send a simple email to your future boss will ensure you’re prepared and help cement a great impression as a proactive go-getter before you even walk through the door.

 Hi [Boss’s Name],